-- Venous Return Sheath Placement - Access the femoral vein with a 4 or 5 Fr.
+- · Venous Return Sheath Placement - Access the femoral vein with a 4 or 5 Fr.
 Micropuncture set using the modified Seldinger technique or ultrasound guidance.
-Insert 0.035" Extra Support J-Tip Guidewire and confirm venous placement using fluoroscopy. - Advance the Venous Return Sheath and Dilator into the vein over the 0.035" Guidewire.
+Insert 0.035" (0.9 mm) Extra Support J-Tip Guidewire and confirm venous placement using fluoroscopy. - Advance the Venous Return Sheath and Dilator into the vein over the 0.035" (0.9 mm) Guidewire.
 Secure the Venous Return Sheath to the patient's skin using the suture eyelet(s) on the Y-arm of the sheath.
-Unsnap the Dilator hub from the Sheath hub, then carefully withdraw the Dilator and Guidewire, aspirate blood from the Venous Flow Line, flush the Venous Flow Line with heparinized saline, then close the Venous stopcock. - Arterial Sheath Placement - o Gain access to the Common Carotid Artery (CCA) cephalad to the clavicle using surgical techniques. - o Place umbilical tape, clamp or a vessel loop around the CCA for control and/or occlusion. - o Administer patient appropriate therapy to provide systemic anticoagulation. - At the operator's discretion, sutures may be pre-placed at the planned puncture site to provide rapid hemostasis upon Transcarotid Arterial Sheath removal. - Access the CCA with a Micropuncture Introducer Set.
-Advance the 0.035" Extra Support J-Tip Guidewire into the CCA under fluoroscopy, taking care not to advance the 0.035" Guidewire into the lesion. - To limit sheath entry to 2.5 cm, verify that the Arterial Sheath Stopper is attached to the Transcarotid Arterial Sheath (see Figure 6).
+Unsnap the Dilator hub from the Sheath hub, then carefully withdraw the Dilator and Guidewire, aspirate blood from the Venous Flow Line, flush the Venous Flow Line with heparinized saline, then close the Venous stopcock.

+Arterial Sheath Placement

+- Gain access to the Common Carotid Artery (CCA) cephalad to the clavicle using surgical techniques. - o Place umbilical tape, clamp, or a vessel loop around the CCA for control and/or occlusion. - o Administer patient appropriate therapy to provide systemic anticoagulation. - At the operator's discretion, sutures may be pre-placed at the planned puncture site to provide rapid hemostasis upon Transcarotid Arterial Sheath removal. - Access the CCA with a Micropuncture Introducer Set.
+Advance the 0.035" (0.9 mm) Extra Support J-Tip Guidewire into the CCA under fluoroscopy, taking care not to advance the 0.035" (0.9 mm) Guidewire into the lesion. - o To limit sheath entry to 2.5 cm, verify that the Arterial Sheath Stopper is attached to the Transcarotid Arterial Sheath (see Figure 7).
 Do not trim the sheath stopper.